 Now, George wants to convince others to go solar, even if more solar owners means fewer bragging rights.
 His advice to others, in his own words:

 - Get as big a system as you can afford.

-- When estimating how fast your system will pay for itself, don’t place too much emphasis on SRECs.
+- When estimating how fast your solar power system will pay for itself, don’t place too much emphasis on SRECs.
 Their value may go up or down, depending on politics.

 - Expect production to vary during the year.
 In the spring, when sun angle and temperature are best, we produce more than we use.
 In the summer, the air conditioning uses more power than we produce.